mum0n/model_size/docs/size_structured_model_snowcrab.md

   - sampling speed to capture rapidly moving organisms (escapement)
   - sampling mesh too large to capture small organisms (escapement).

 Though all these factors can of course cause additional biases, they are usually also ignored giving rise to the current common practice of **Let's-hope-for-the-best** (LHFTB) sampling.
-In actual practice, especially when little is known of a system at the start of a monitoring program, LHFTB boils down to, **depth is the best we can do stratification** as depth is usually the only reasonably well-known *a-priori* factor.
+In actual practice, especially when little is known of a system at the start of a monitoring program, LHFTB boils down to, **depth is the best we can do stratification** as depth is usually the only reasonably well-known *apriori* factor.
 Once established, this stratification seldom changes as any additional strata often becomes exponentially more costly (in terms of needing to justify alterations from LHFTB to incrementally better, re-ananlysis, new survey locations, more data requirements and potential loss of face/trust from data end-users/clients/funders that invested in the initial approach).

 As such, when one computes size frequency distributions, almost always, each observation is treated as though they were derived from an IID sample (that is, fully exchangeable).
-Indeed, the LHIICRS approach is the defacto standard in every setting that I have observed.
+Indeed, the LHFTB approach is the defacto standard in every setting that I have observed.
 But, what if each observation of an organism is **not exchangeable**?
-That is, what if each observed individual is not of equal importance in describing the system or stratum $S$?
+That is, what if each observed individual is not of equal importance in describing the system $S$?
 If observations occur with more frequency in an area that is not representative of $S$, then it’s relative influence would be inflated causing potential bias in describing $S$, and vice versa.
-For example, the flooding of an area with warm waters due to larger eddies entering the system for a year or more due to elevated and course grained climate variability and change can alter the location and extent of viable habitat and therefore render LHFTB samples to be nonrandom due to this previously unaccounted and unaccountable factor in the initial sampling design.
-In other words, treating observations as random samples would be incorrect as they are not fully independent samples, across space, time, size (if there are ontogenetic or size-related changes in habitat preferences) and any covariates (e.g. bottom temperatures).
+For example, the flooding of an area with warm waters due to larger eddies entering a large oceanic system for a year or more due to elevated and course grained climate variability and change can alter the location and extent of viable habitat and spatial-temporal distributions of animals and therefore render LHFTB samples to be nonrandom due to this previously unaccounted and unaccountable factor in the initial sampling design.
+In other words, treating observations as random samples would be incorrect when they are not independent samples, across space, time, size (if there are ontogenetic or size-related changes in habitat preferences) and any covariates (e.g. bottom temperatures).

 It is also nearly impossible, to correctly design or account for these dynamic, context and size/age-dependent behavioural preferences, especially in a fluid, multidimensional (space, time, species, multiply interacting environmental covariates) environment such as the ocean where the relevant bio-physical-chemical processes do not respect the boundaries of $S$.
 When, as is often the case, the controlling factors are associated with environmental variability that itself changes unpredictably at various hierarchical levels by its nature across both time and space, it is indeed a challenge to correctly define these strata and obtain an unbiased design.

-In simple applications such as areal abundance indices, the commonly encountered solution seems to be use the (fixed factorial) "year-effect", independent of any covariate effects, if any; that is, where all other covariates are held at the overall mean (random effects) or reference (fixed effect) levels.
-However, it should be emphasized that this approach is simply taking the abundance as that which would have been observed at an arbitrary reference level of covariates.
-It, therefore, does not equate to an actual estimate of abundance, but rather a density estimate; the latter only becomes an abundance estimate if the areal expansion at appropriate (observed) covariate levels is known.
+Abundance indices in many fisheries/applied setting use a **fixed factorial** "year-effect" as the index of choice.
+This represents the year-variations **independent of any covariate effects**, if any.
+What that means is that all other covariates are held at the overall mean of the other effects, usually some reference value for fixed effects and zero-value for random effects.
+Unfortunately, simply taking the abundance as that which would have been observed at some arbitrary reference level of covariates does not equate to an actual estimate of abundance, but rather a density estimate for those (arbitrary) combinations of covariate conditions; the latter only becomes an abundance estimate if the areal expansion at appropriate (observed) covariate levels is known.
 By assuming that the domain $S$ is represented by a "year-effect", independent of other effects is valid as an estimate of abundance, to a constant of proportionality, only if sampling is truly IID within $S$.

-In environmentally structured areas, these spatial and temporal bounds of the domain are variable and so requires more covariate information to provide a less biased assessment of the system $S$.
-The use of additional covariates in a model-based mechanism to reduce this bias is known in epidemiological and social science studies as **Post-stratification** (PS; seee [Stan documentation](https://mc-stan.org/docs/stan-users-guide/poststratification.html) and [Wikipedia](https://en.wikipedia.org/wiki/Multilevel_regression_with_poststratification) for further information).
-That is, instead of adjusting the sampling design as new information arises, a model-based (*post-hoc*  or "post-stratified") approach is used to approximately adjust for unforseen or unforseeable changes in groups/strata structure such that over- or under-represented samples are adjusted.
-Further, in the context of individual level information (e.g., body size), one can then estimate the relative importance of each observation in representing the overall post-stratified assessment of the system $S$ with the purpose of reducing these biases, as much as the data available permits.
+Unfortunately, the above is not the case except in environmentally static conditions.
+In reality, environmentally structured areas, these spatial and temporal bounds of the domain are variable and so requires more covariate information to provide a less biased assessment of the system $S$.
+The use of additional covariates in a model-based mechanism to reduce this bias is known in epidemiological and social science studies as **Post-stratification** (PS; see [Stan documentation](https://mc-stan.org/docs/stan-users-guide/poststratification.html) and [Wikipedia](https://en.wikipedia.org/wiki/Multilevel_regression_with_poststratification) for further information and history).
+That is, instead of adjusting the sampling design as new information arises, a model-based (*post-hoc*  or "post-stratified") approach is used to approximately adjust for unforseen and unforseeable changes in groups/strata structure such that over- or under-represented samples are adjusted.

+Further, in the context of individual level information (e.g., body size), one can go further and estimate the relative importance of each observation in representing the overall post-stratified assessment of the system $S$ with the purpose of reducing these biases, as much as the data available permits.

 <!--
 add to discussion: